krishg-ch/cpp/README.md

          }
        * range declaration is a variable whose type is the same of the element of the sequence represented by range expression.
 Often uses the auto specifier for automatic type.

+**Datatypes**
+* **Primitive types:**
+   * integer types --> represents interger numerical values
+   * floating-point types --> represents real numerical values
+   * Boolean types --> true and false values
+* **Compound types:** (serves as container for primitive and other types)
+   * Array --> sequential set of objects of same data types.
+Also arrays are the basis for C-strings.
+   * Structure and classes -->
+       * Structures are sequential set of objects of different data types.
+Can contain scalar, arrays and even other structures and classes.
+       * Classes are based on C-structures.
+Technically its a class that defaults to private membership.
+So a class is a structure that contains function members as well as data memebers.
+   * Unions --> its a container of overlapping objects.
+Allows a container to hold objects of different types at the same time reusing the same space.
+   * Enum --> its an enumeration type, holds a specific set of values enumerated with names.
+   * Void --> represents absence of value.
+   * Pointer --> holds an address that refers to an object of a given type.
+The type of pointer used is same as the type of referenced value.
+   * Reference --> Its like a pointer, but once referred we cannot change the reference to a different object.
+   * Auto --> Automatically determines the datatype.

+**Integer types** (all of them are available in both signed and unsigned versions):
+* **char**
+  * can be signed or unsigned depending on the system.
+  * requires 8 bits of spac. ranges from -128 to 127 or 0 to 255
+* **Integer types** are always signed, unless modified with unsigned.
+The size of each type varies depending on both architecture and the compiler.
+If you require an integer of a specific size, <cstdint> header provied different types and widths of 8,16,32 and 64 bits in both signed and unsigned.
+  * short int --> requires 16 bits. ranges from -32,768 to 32,767 pr 0 to 65535
+  * int --> requires 32 bits. ranges from -2,147,483,648 to 2,147,483,647 or 0 to 4,294,967,295
+  * long int --> requires 32 or 64 bits.
+  * long long int --> requires 32 or 64 bits.

+**Floating types:**
+* float --> 32 bits, precision upto 7 digits.
+* double --> 64 bits, precision upto 15 digits.
+* long double --> same as double for apple clang, for microsoft clang it`ll read out as 128 bits but its actually an 80 bit IEEE long double .
+  * comparision of these floating types will never be equal, as they have a rounding error (eg : if float_var == 0.3,  is always false, the value may be the same but not due to the rounding error)
+  * so the floating types are used for if scale is important but not the precision.
+If we need precision, use only integers.

+**Auto type:**
+* Introduced from C++ 11.
+* Auto variables derives their own type, they cannot be left unintialized.
+* They are commonly intialized with **=** rather than **{}**.

+**Qualifiers:**
+ * **CV Qualifiers** (CV - Const and Volatile)
+  * const --> value cannot be changed once defined.
+  * mutable --> used on data members to make them writable from a const qualified member function.
+  * volatile --> varaible that can be changed by another process, but rarely used and deprecated in C++ 20.
+ * **Storage Duation** (used to define duration or lifetime of a variable)
+  * static --> variables have life beyond the exeuction of the block, they live for the duration of the program and also can be accessed in any function.
+By default variables defined outside any block is static.
+  * register --> variables are stored in the processor, makes them faster and easier to access and operate on.
+  * extern --> defined in seperate translation unit and are linked with your code during the linker step of the compiler process.

+**Type aliases:**
+ * Used when type declaration vary on different target systems.
+ * Can be defined using **typedef**.
+Eg : typedef uint32_t var_name;
+ * Modern way to do typedefs is using **alias**.
+Eg : using var_name = uint32_t; (both does the same job, working with alias is flexible)